Italian Student Visa

 We list here the documents typically requested for an Italian student visa application.
 Please be aware that all Italian consulates do not follow identical procedures.
 It is the student's responsibility to ensure they are submitting the correct documentation, specific to the Italian consulate in their country.

-4.)
-Completed visa application form.
-A sample completed application form is available here.
+- Completed visa application form.
+A sample completed application form is available here: Rome Start Visa Application Sample.
 Please pay particular attention to the items highlighted in yellow.
 Note that this is only a SAMPLE form.
 It is the student’s responsibility to ensure they are completing the correct form for their individual consulate.
 Student responses may also vary depending on each student’s specific situation.

 - A letter on bank letterhead from the student’s bank, signed by an official, stating the account balance.

-9.)
-Proof of health insurance covering medical treatment and/or hospitalization while in Italy.
-If no family international insurance option is available, please enroll in Loyola’s international health insurance program: CISI.
-When enrolling in CISI, use the sponsor code: LUC-SE.
+- Proof of health insurance covering medical treatment and/or hospitalization while in Italy.
+If no family international insurance option is available, you will be automatically enrolled in Loyola’s international health insurance program: CISI.*

-10.)
-Roundtrip airline ticket to/from Italy.
-Please note that it may not be possible to buy a return ticket for April 2014 this far in advance.
-We recommend that students purchase a flexible ticket with a return date earlier in the year.
-Later, the student can change the date of return to after the end of the academic year.
+- Roundtrip airline ticket to/from Italy.
+Please note that it may not be possible to buy a return ticket for May 2021 this far in advance.
+Please check the requirements of your individual consulate for more detailed information.

-*Documents #5 and 6 will be sent to the Rome Start student upon receipt of the enrollment deposit and upon verification of address, place of residency and country of birth (verification can be made through the student’s Application Status page).
+*Documents #5, 6, & 9 will be sent to the Rome Start student upon receipt of the enrollment deposit and upon verification of address, place of residency and country of birth (verification can be made through the student portal).

 For a fee, Eduservices, a document service company, can assist you in preparing the documentation needed to apply for your student visa.
 Get more information at the Eduservices website.